-- Confirm who is responsible for conducting the intake process. - This information will be important for interviewing the right staff who are responsible for the intake process. - Test how the facility provides the necessary PREA information to all confined persons, regardless of ability and language, including whether: - Written information, if applicable, is clear and provided at an appropriate reading-level and is accessible for all persons confined in the facility, including those who are limited English proficient (LEP)3 (i.e., the facility provides written information in the languages most commonly spoken in the facility and/or provides translation services ondemand).
+- Confirm who is responsible for conducting the intake process. - This information will be important for interviewing the right staff who are responsible for the intake process. - Test how the facility provides the necessary PREA information to all persons confined in the facility, regardless of ability and language, including whether: - Written information, if applicable, is clear and provided at an appropriate reading-level and is accessible for all persons confined in the facility, including those who are limited English proficient (LEP) (i.e., the facility provides written information in the languages most commonly spoken in the facility and/or provides translation services ondemand).

-3 Note: individuals who are "limited English proficient" (LEP) refers to those who do not speak English as their primary language and who have a limited ability to read, write, speak, or understand English.
-These individuals may use spoken or sign language.
+&lt;sup>3 Note: people who are "limited English proficient" (LEP) refers to those who do not speak English as their primary language and who have a limited ability to read, write, speak, or understand English.
+People who are limited English proficient may use spoken or sign language.

-- The facility provides interpreters, when needed, to assist Deaf and non-English speaking persons confined in the facility (see section Interpretation Services). - Staff are prepared to read written information out loud, if applicable, to make accommodations for persons confined in the facility when necessary (e.g., Blind or have low vision, limited reading skills, etc.). - Mental health staff or other skilled educators/staff are involved in providing the required information to confined persons with cognitive or functional disabilities.
+- The facility provides interpreters, when needed, to assist Deaf and non-English speaking persons confined in the facility (see section Interpretation Services). - Staff are prepared to read written information out loud, if applicable, to make accommodations for persons confined in the facility when necessary (e.g., Blind or have low vision, limited reading skills, etc.). - Mental health staff or other skilled educators/staff are involved in providing the required information to persons confined in the facility who have cognitive or functional disabilities.

-• Have informal conversations with staff (if mock demo) or persons confined in the facility (if an actual intake) regarding initial PREA education provided during intake (e.g., understanding of information provided, access to additional support to understand information provided, if necessary).
+Have informal conversations with staff (if mock demo) or persons confined in the facility (if an actual intake) regarding initial PREA education provided during intake (e.g., understanding of information provided, access to additional support to understand information provided, if necessary).